transferwise/pipelinewise/_sources/installation_guide/installation.rst.txt

 .. warning::

   **PipelineWise is not publicly available as of May 2019.**
-  TransferWise has not open sourced the project by that time and it's not available as a public GitHub repository.
+  TransferWise has not yet open sourced the project to date and it's therefore not available as a public GitHub repository.

   **Required OS Packages**:
     * Ubuntu: ``apt-get install python3-dev python3-pip python3-venv libpq-dev libsnappy-dev``